By-elections to the 42nd Canadian Parliament: Medicine Hat—Cardston—Warner

 A by-election was held on October 24, 2016, in the riding of Medicine Hat—Cardston—Warner, which had been vacant since March 23, 2016, when Conservative Party of Canada MP Jim Hillyer died in his office following a heart attack.
 The riding has been held by centre-right parties since Bert Hargrave defeated Liberal incumbent Bud Olson, himself a former Social Credit MP, in 1972.
 This was the first by-election in the 108-year history of the Medicine Hat constituency.
 The Speaker's warrant regarding the vacancy was received on March 24, 2016.

-Retired Medicine Hat Police inspector Glen Motz defeated businessman Brian Benoit, former Cardston-Taber-Warner and Calgary-Glenmore MLA Paul Hinman, lawyer Michael W. Jones, and party worker Joe Schow for the Conservative nomination, which was held in late June.
+Retired Medicine Hat Police inspector Glen Motz defeated businessman Brian Benoit, former Cardston-Taber-Warner and Calgary-Glenmore MLA Paul Hinman, lawyer Michael W. Jones, and party worker Joseph Schow for the Conservative nomination, which was held in late June.
 Cypress-Medicine Hat MLA Drew Barnes, former Medicine Hat MLA Blake Pedersen, and Dan Hein, Hillyer's closest competitor for the nomination in 2015, all declined to run for the Conservative nomination despite speculation to the contrary.

 Well-known Medicine Hat businessman Stan Sakamoto was the Liberal candidate.

 The Libertarian Party of Canada nominated Sheldon Johnston as its candidate.
 The Libertarians and the Rhinoceros Party nominated candidates for the first time in Medicine Hat.